MurrayMint7/AIDI_artefact/artifacts/accessibility/accessibility-checklist.md

 completed against the real DistilBERT bundle and returned the required neutral review state.

-No browser screenshots or browser-based assistive-technology results are included in the repository.
-Stage 5 is complete for the scoped local demonstration on the strength of implementation, automated tests and the live local endpoint smoke check; the unperformed browser checks remain declared limitations.
+The manual browser audit on 24 September 2026 found three defects, all fixed and retested: an unreadable nested automatic-route label in dark mode, incomplete Narrator reading of the probability table, and insufficient dark-mode contrast on the Predict button (Lighthouse 96, then 100 after the fix).
+Results are recorded in the table above.
+No browser screenshots are included in the repository.

 ## Known limitations

 Gradio generates the outer document, component wrappers, queue status and other markup.
-The application supplies persistent labels, semantic result HTML, high-contrast states and live regions, but those choices do not establish that all framework-generated markup is accessible.
-Keyboard behavior, accessible names, reading order, live announcements, zoom and narrow-viewport behaviour remain untested.
-Stage 5 is closed under a documented scope exception, so these items must not be described as passed and this checklist must not be used to claim WCAG conformance.
+The Gradio footer images are still reported as lacking suitable alternative text; the footer is retained because its Settings link is required to switch themes.
+Testing used one environment only: Windows, Microsoft Edge 153, Windows Narrator and Lighthouse, with the Narrator and Lighthouse versions not recorded.
+NVDA, JAWS, VoiceOver, mobile devices, speech input and users with access needs were not tested.
+This checklist must not be used to claim WCAG conformance.